vseryakov/backendjs/README.md

   Example:

         /reference/get?type=invite              - return all accounts who invited me

+- `/connection/recent`
+  Return all connections made since the given time, parameter `mtime` defiens the point in time which connections have been made after this time, this is for fast retrieval only recent connections without pulling a long list every time to see who connected.
+This requires for the client to maintain the timestamp of the last request and update it with the mtime from the most recent connection.

+  Example:

+        /connection/recent?mtime=1392185596577

 ## Locations
 The location API maintains a table `bk_location` with geolocation coordinates for accounts and allows searching it by distance.